-The Taxonomy is organized into three risk categories: cross risks (transversal risks that cut across other risks within the Taxonomy), financial risks and operational risks.
-The materiality of these risks is partially a function of our exposure to them and how efficiently we are able to control and manage them.
+The Taxonomy is organized into three risk categories: financial risks, cross risks (risks that cut across other risks within the Taxonomy) and operational risks.
+The materiality of these risks is a function of their magnitude, our exposure to them and how efficiently we are able to control and manage them.

-In addition, we are exposed to material events that might have a significant impact on the Group in the medium term and affect the materiality of several risks identified within the Taxonomy ("Strategic Events").
-Therefore, Strategic Events may in the future have a substantially negative impact on the business, financial condition, results of operations, image or reputation of the Group.
-We use the Risk Assessment process to identify these Strategic Events.
+In addition, we are exposed to material events beyond our own business model that might have a significant impact on the Group in the medium term and affect the materiality of several risks identified within the Taxonomy ("Top Risk Events").
+Therefore, Top Risk Events may in the future have a substantially negative impact on the business, financial condition, results of operations, image or reputation of the Group.
+We use the Risk Assessment process to identify these Top Risk Events.

-Based on our Taxonomy, Risk Assessment and Strategic Events, we structure our risk factors as follows, ordered by materiality within each of their respective categories:
+Based on our Taxonomy, Risk Assessment and Top Risk Events, we structure our risk factors as follows, ordered by our determination of materiality within each of their respective categories:

 - 1. Risk factors related to the failure to implement a robust risk management framework. - 2.
-Risk factors corresponding to Strategic Events. - 3.
-Risk factors linked to the main quantitative and qualitative risk indicators of the Taxonomy. - 3.1 Cross risks. - 3.2 Financial risks.
+Risk factors arising from Top Risk Events. - 3.
+Risk factors linked to the main quantitative and qualitative risk indicators of the Taxonomy. - 3.1 Financial risks. - 3.2 Cross risks.

-3.3 Operational risks.

-4. Risk factors related to our credit rating.
+- 3.3 Operational risks. - 4.
+Risk factors related to our credit rating.